 This course is a continuation of RDT 155.
-Radiography of the skull, facial bones, mandible, bony thorax and the vertebral column are reviewed.
-Myelography and arthrography are introduced.
-Hours: 26 lecture and 39 laboratory.
-Prerequisites: RDT 103, RDT 105 and RDT 155 with grades of "C" or better or permission of the department head.
-Corequisites: RDT 153, RDT 154 and RDT 210 or permission of the department head.
-Course fee: \$40.
+It focuses on contrast studies of the abdomen.
+Radiography of the bony thorax and the vertebral column are reviewed.
+Students are provided with practical experience in the operations of a radiology department.
+The clinical practicum component of this course provides students with the opportunity to continue to develop radiographic positioning skills, equipment manipulation skills and the skills necessary to deal with radiology patients.
+The clinical competency program is continued in this course.
+Hours: 26 lecture, 39 laboratory and 208 clinical.
+Prerequisites: RDT 105 and RDT 155 with grades of "C" or better or permission of the department head.
+Course fee: \$80.
+Insurance: \$18.
 Usually offered in the spring.